 • Flute Choir performs 2-3 concerts per season.

 • Flute Choir is subject to a minimum enrollment.

 • Flute Choir rehearses at KSU's Bailey Performance Center on Sunday from 5:30-6:30PM.

-The Clarinet Choir provides an opportunity for students to expand their knowledge of flute performance techniques and skills in a clarinet choir setting.
+The Clarinet Choir provides an opportunity for students to expand their knowledge of clarinet performance techniques and skills in a clarinet choir setting.

 • Clarinet Choir performs 2-3 concerts per season.

 • Clarinet Choir is subject to a minimum enrollment.